 Look under your car closely for any signs of brake fluid leaks.
 Examine the brake calipers, lines, and hoses.
 The most frequent source of leaks is rusty brake lines, although they can also be caused by faulty rubber seals in the caliper pistons.
 Change the leaking part.

-Check brake fluid level
+Check the brake fluid level

 Check the level of the brake fluid in the reservoir in the engine compartment, and top it off if necessary.
-However, there may be air in the brake system if the fluid level was really low, in which case you must bleed the system.
+However, there may be air in the brake system if the fluid level is really low, in which case you must bleed the system.

-Check or Replace master brake cylinder
+Check or Replace the master brake cylinder

 Remove the master brake cylinder and check it for signs of seal damage.
 In addition, you cannot replace the seal alone for the majority of master brake cylinders; as a result, you must replace the brake cylinder.